 In 1474, under a decree passed by the king of France, all changes to last names had to be first approved by him.
 This made it easier to trace family history, as all name changes were recorded.
 Due to colonization, French surnames can be found in English-speaking countries, and have influenced African and Arabic surnames, too.
 Their phonetic spelling and pronunciation change depending on the local culture and language.
 Most common French last names have a Germanic origin, as there was frequent migration between France and Germany.

 In France, the father’s name forms patronymic surnames, while the mother’s name forms matronymic surnames.
 These surnames are derived directly from the parent’s given name.
-Others can be based on the particular occupation of an individual, or can be geographical or descriptive in nature.
-This comprehensive list of French surnames is quite appealing, and if you have a French last name, can help you trace back the lines of your family history.
+Others can be based on the particular occupation of an individual or can be geographical or descriptive in nature.
+This comprehensive list of the most common French surnames to rich French last names is quite appealing and can help you trace back the lines of your family history.